 Any distribution, or portion of any distribution, which consists only of the return of contributions you made to your Roth IRA, is not subject to federal income tax.
 For federal income tax purposes, contributions are presumed to be withdrawn first, then conversion contributions, then earnings.

-Any distribution of the earnings on your contributions will not be subject to federal income tax or penalty provided the distribution is a "qualified distribution," which is one that is made after the five (5) year period beginning with the first tax year in which your initial contribution, including rollover or conversion contributions, was made to the Roth IRA, and one of the following applies:
+Any distribution of the earnings on your contributions will not be subject to federal income tax or penalty provided the distribution is made after the five (5) year period beginning with the first tax year in which your initial contribution, including rollover or conversion contributions, was made to the Roth IRA, and one of the following applies:

-- 1. you have attained age 591⁄2, or - it is used to buy or rebuild a first home (up to a lifetime limit of \$10,000), or - 3. it was made because you are disabled, or - it was made due to your death.
+- 1. you have attained age 591/2, or - 2. it is used toward the expenses of a first time home purchase up to a lifetime limit of \$10,000, or

+- 3. it was made because you are disabled, or - 4. it was made due to your death.

-The earnings portion of a distribution made prior to the end of the five-year holding period, regardless of the reason, is considered a nonqualified distribution and is subject to ordinary income tax.
+The earnings portion of a distribution made prior to the end of the fiveyear holding period, regardless of the reason, is considered a non-qualified distribution and is subject to ordinary income tax.
 Taxable distributions from your Roth IRA are subject to 10% income tax withholding.
 The amount withheld is remitted to the IRS toward your federal income tax liability.

-You can elect in writing to reduce or waive withholding by completing and submitting IRS Form W-4R (or the substitute Form W-4R which is on the application for distribution), in which case MERS will not withhold taxes from your distribution, except you are not permitted to elect to have federal income tax withheld at a rate other than 10% on any payments to be delivered outside the United States and its possessions.
-If you don't complete and provide to MERS a dated and signed IRS Form W-4R (or the substitute Form W-4R which is on the application for distribution), if you don't provide a Social Security Number, or if IRS notifies MERS that you gave an incorrect SSN, then MERS must withhold 10% of the payment for federal income tax and MERS cannot honor requests to have a lower (or no) amount withheld.
+You can elect in writing to reduce or waive withholding by completing and submitting IRS Form W-4R, in which case MERS will not withhold taxes from your distribution, except you are not permitted to elect to have federal income tax withheld at a rate other than 10% on any payments to be delivered outside the United States and its possessions.
+If you don't complete and provide to MERS a dated and signed IRS Form W-4R, if you don't provide a Social Security Number, or if IRS notifies MERS that you gave an incorrect SSN, then MERS must withhold 10% of the payment for federal income tax and MERS cannot honor requests to have a lower (or no) amount withheld.

 The earnings may also be subject to a 10% penalty tax if you are under age 591⁄2, unless an early distribution exception applies.
 The distribution of amounts attributable to conversion contributions (prior to five years from the tax year of conversion) may be subject to a 10% penalty tax if you are under age 591⁄2, unless an early distribution exception applies.
-Information regarding the 10% penalty tax on early distributions is described in the section titled "How does the additional early distribution penalty tax affect IRA distributions?"
+Information regarding the 10% penalty tax on early distributions are described in the section titled How does the additional early distribution penalty tax affect IRA distributions?.